What's 4/9 as a Percent? A complete walkthrough to Fraction-to-Percentage Conversion

 Step 3: Round the percentage (if necessary).

 Since we have a recurring decimal, we'll need to round the percentage to a desired level of accuracy.
 Common rounding practices include rounding to two decimal places (44.44%), one decimal place (44.4%), or the nearest whole number (44%).
-The level of accuracy needed depends on the context of the problem.
+So the level of accuracy needed depends on the context of the problem.
 For most practical applications, rounding to two decimal places (44.44%) is sufficient.

-Therefore, 4/9 as a percentage is approximately 44.44%.
+Because of this, 4/9 as a percentage is approximately 44.44% Worth keeping that in mind..

 Alternative Method: Using Equivalent Fractions